Whistleblowing Policy & Procedure

 - form the subject of an independent inquiry, for example, by a regulator.

-In order to protect individuals and BHT, initial enquiries will be made to decide whether an investigation is appropriate and, if so, what form it should take.
+In order to protect individuals and BHT Sussex, initial enquiries will be made to decide whether an investigation is appropriate and, if so, what form it should take.

 Some concerns may be resolved by agreed action without the need for investigation.

-Within ten working days of a concern being received, BHT will write to the member of staff who raised the concern:
+Within ten working days of a concern being received, BHT Sussex will write to the employee who raised the concern, if their identity is known:

-- telling them whether any initial enquiries have been made; and
+- Stating whether any initial enquiries have been made; and

-- telling them whether further investigations will take place, and if not, why not.
+- Advising whether further investigations will take place, and if not, why not.

-The amount of contact between the officers considering the issues and the member of staff who raised the issue will depend on the nature of the matters raised, the potential difficulties involved and the clarity of the information provided.
+The amount of contact between the officers considering the matter and the employee who raised the issue will depend on the nature of the issue raised, the potential difficulties involved and the clarity of the information provided.
 If necessary, further information will be sought.

-When any meeting is arranged, staff have the right, if they so wish, to be accompanied by a union or professional association representative or a friend who is not involved in the area of work to which the concern relates.
+When any meeting is arranged, an employee has the right, if they so wish, to be accompanied by a union or professional association representative or a friend who is not involved in the area of work to which the concern relates.

-BHT will take steps to minimise any difficulties which staff may experience as a result of raising a concern.
-For instance, if staff are required to give evidence in criminal or disciplinary proceedings, BHT will advise them about the procedure.
+BHT Sussex will take steps to minimise any difficulties employees may experience as a result of raising a concern.
+For instance, if an employee is required to give evidence in criminal or disciplinary proceedings, BHT Sussex will advise them about the procedure.

-BHT accepts that staff need to be assured that the matter has been properly addressed.
-Thus, subject to legal constraints, staff will receive information about the outcomes of any investigations.
+BHT Sussex accepts that employees need to be assured that the matter has been properly addressed.
+Thus, subject to legal constraints, employees will receive information about the outcomes of any investigations.

-This policy is intended to provide staff with an avenue to raise concerns within BHT.
-BHT hopes staff will be satisfied.
-If they are not, and if they feel it is right to take the matter outside the Trust, the following are possible contact points:
+This policy is intended to provide employees with an avenue to raise concerns within BHT Sussex and it is hoped that employees will be satisfied.
+If they are not, and if they feel it is right to take the matter outside BHT Sussex, the following are possible contact points:

 - relevant professional bodies or regulatory organisations;